Putnam-Lab/Lab_Management/Laboratory_Notebooks/Forked-Lab-Notebook-and Posts.md

 7. Click the button in the top right corner that says Fork.
 It will take everything from Hollie's repository and create a copy in your account.
 Once that is done go into the settings of that repository and change the name.
 For example mine is MESPutnam_Open_Lab_Notebook.
 Just remember to not use spaces.

 8. Whenever you want to get back to the home of your repository just click the <>Code tab.
 In that tab click the green button on the right that says Clone or Download.
-If will give you a link, copy that link.
+It will give you a link, copy that link.

 9. You want to make a clone of this repository on your personal computer and have it connect to GitHub.
 This way you can change things on your computer, then send them to GitHub as a way of version control.
 In your command prompt or terminal you should still be in the directory you created for this notebook.
 You can always use the command `pwd` to check your working directory.